zhonghengzhang-ucla/stat418-tools-in-datascience-2025/week-3/hw1/homework1.md

 Answer the following for each file.

-1. List the top 10 web sites from which requests came (non-404 status, external addresses looking in).
+1. List the top 10 web sites from which requests came (non-404 status).
+2. What percentage of host requests came from IP vs hostname?
-2. List the top 10 local web pages requested (non-404 status).
+3. List the top 10 requests (non-404 status).
-3. List the top 10 web browsers used to access the site.
-It is not necessary to get fancy and parse out all of the browser string.
-Simply print out the information that is there.
-Display the percentage of all browser types that each line represents.
-4. List the number of 404 errors that were reported in the log.
+4. List the most frequent request types?
-5. List the number of 500 errors that were reported in the log.
+5. How many 404 errors were reported in the log?
+6. What is the most frequent response code and what percentage of reponses did this account for?
-6. What time of day is the site active?
+7. What time of day is the site active?
 When is it quiet?
-7. Is the traffic "real" or mostly the result of robots or automated processes?

-Answer the following questions comparing the two:
+8. What is the biggest overall response (in bytes) and what is the average?

+7.There was a hurricane during August where there was no data collected.
+Identify the times and dates when data was not collected for August.
+How long was the outage?
+8. Which date saw the most activity overall?
+9. Excluding the outage dates which date saw the least amount of activity?